SFDO-Tooling/CumulusCI/docs/robot_new.rst

 Settings
 ^^^^^^^^

 The Settings section of the ``.robot`` file sets up the entire test suite.
-Configurations established under Settings affect all test cases, including:
+Configurations established under ``Settings`` affect all test cases, including:

 * `Suite Setup/Teardown`_
-* Documentation, which describes the purpose of the test suite
+* ``Documentation``, which describes the purpose of the test suite
-* Tags, which allow a user to associate individual test cases with a label
+* ``Tag``, which lets a user associate individual test cases with a label

-By including the resource ``cumulusci/robotframework/Salesforce.robot``, which comes with CumulusCI, we inherit useful configuration and keywords for Salesforce testing automatically.
-The ``cumulusci/robotframework/Salesforce.robot`` file was designed to be the primary method of importing all keywords and variables provided by CumulusCI, so it's best practice for the file to be the first item imported in a test file under Settings.
-The ``Salesforce.robot`` file automatically imports the `CumulusCI Library <LINK TODO>`, the `Salesforce Library <LINK TODO>`, the third-party `SeleniumLibrary <http://robotframework.org/SeleniumLibrary/SeleniumLibrary.html>`_ for browser testing via Selenium, and these most commonly used robot libraries.
+By including the resource ``cumulusci/robotframework/Salesforce.robot``, which comes with CumulusCI, you inherit useful configuration and keywords for Salesforce testing automatically.
+The ``cumulusci/robotframework/Salesforce.robot`` file was designed to be the primary method of importing all keywords and variables provided by CumulusCI, so it's best practice for the file to be the first item imported in a test file under ``Settings``.
+The ``Salesforce.robot`` file automatically imports the `CumulusCI <Keywords.html#file-cumulusci.robotframework.CumulusCI>`_, the `Salesforce Library <LINK TODO>`, the third-party `SeleniumLibrary <http://robotframework.org/SeleniumLibrary/SeleniumLibrary.html>`_ for browser testing via Selenium, and these most commonly used robot libraries.

 * `Collections <http://robotframework.org/robotframework/latest/libraries/Collections.html>`_
 * `OperatingSystem <http://robotframework.org/robotframework/latest/libraries/OperatingSystem.html>`_
 * `String <http://robotframework.org/robotframework/latest/libraries/String.html>`_
 * `XML <http://robotframework.org/robotframework/latest/libraries/XML.html>`_

-In addition to these Robot libraries, CumulusCI comes bundled with these third-party keyword libraries, which must be explicitly imported by any test suite that needs them.
+CumulusCI also comes bundled with these third-party keyword libraries, which must be explicitly imported by any test suite that needs them.

 * `RequestsLibrary <https://marketsquare.github.io/robotframework-requests/doc/RequestsLibrary.html>`_  for testing REST APIs.
 To use ``RequestsLibrary``, explicitly import it under the ``Settings`` section of your robot test.
 * `All other robot libraries <https://robotframework.org/#libraries>`_.
-(Select the ``Standard`` tab.)
+(Select the "Standard" tab on the site after following the link.)

 Test Cases
 ^^^^^^^^^^

 The ``Test Cases`` section of the ``.robot`` file is where test cases are stored.
-To write a test case, its name is the first line of the code block, and placed in the far left margin of the test code block.
+To write a test case, its name is the first line of the code block, and placed in the left margin.
 All indented text under the test case name is the body of the test case.
 You can have multiple test cases under the ``Test Case`` section, but each test case must start in the left margin.

 The keywords in the test cases are separated by two or more spaces from arguments.
-In this example, thanks to the ``Resource`` called in the ``Settings`` sections, keywords already stored within CumulusCI's Salesforce library are used.
+In the ``create_contact.robot`` test case, thanks to the ``Resource`` called in the ``Settings`` sections, keywords already stored within CumulusCI's Salesforce library are used.

-* ``Salesforce Insert`` creates a new Contact object to insert inside Contacts, and is being given arguments for the Salesforce field names ``FirstName`` and ``LastName``.
+* ``Salesforce Insert`` creates a new Contact object to insert inside Contacts, and is given arguments for the Salesforce field names ``FirstName`` and ``LastName``.
 * ``Salesforce Get`` retrieves an object based on its ID, in this instance the Contact object.
 * ``Should Be Equal`` compares objects, in this instance the ``FirstName`` and ``LastName`` fields of the Contact object.